 Wynn’s article talked about (either overtly or via a chart), Mammograms, Paps, Colonoscopies, Blood Pressure, and Blood Sugar screenings, writing that, “The Affordable Care Act’s efforts to increase preventive services appears to have paid off: More people received screenings to prevent cancer and heart disease in 2015 than in 2012, according to figures released Wednesday by the National Center for Health Statistics.
 In some cases, the growth was dramatic.”
-I want to show you that this is largely a propaganda piece rather than something you should be standing and cheering about (or maybe even doing “The Wave”).
+I want to show you that this is largely a propaganda piece rather than something you should be standing and cheering about (or maybe doing “The Wave” in orgasmic joy).

 Firstly, I’ve shown you that for at least three decades a debate that you have probably never heard about has raged within the medical community over REGULAR EXAMINATIONS of almost every type.
 The dirty little secret is that even though you are being told over and over again that by doing these screenings you’ll catch your disease earlier and thus, be more likely to lick it, just as often you find the exact opposite.
 While Wynn’s premise is unarguably true in many cases, in equal numbers of cases, it leads directly to something called OVERDIAGNOSIS & OVERTREATMENT.

 Overdiagnosis & Overtreatment is the name given to the phenomenon where people end up dying because doctors start messing around with problems that aren’t really problems — things that would never have been a problem in the patients natural lifetime if they had just left well enough alone.
 Things they would have gone to their grave with, and in many (maybe even most) cases, never even knew they had.
 Some call it opening Pandora’s Box.
 Around here people understand Pandora to be a site for obtaining free music, so we simply refer to it as opening a can of worms.